AliSheikhAttar/Thread_Programming/README.md

 # Thread_Programming
-Calculation on prime numbers by basic thread programming
+Calculation on prime numbers by basic thread programming<br />
+Coded in python